cran-task-views/Epidemiology/Epidemiology.md

 -   `r pkg("Epi")`: Functions for demographic and epidemiological analysis in the Lexis diagram, i.e. register and cohort follow-up data, in particular representation, manipulation and simulation of multistate data - the Lexis suite of functions, which includes interfaces to `r pkg("mstate")`, `r pkg("etm")` and `r pkg("cmprsk")` packages.
-Also contains functions for Age-Period-Cohort and Lee-Carter modeling and a function for interval censored data and some useful functions for tabulation and plotting, as well as a number of epidemiological data sets.
+Also contains functions for Age-Period-Cohort and Lee-Carter modelling, interval censored data, tabulation, plotting, as well as a number of epidemiological data sets.
 -   `r pkg("episensr")`: Basic sensitivity analysis of the observed relative risks adjusting for unmeasured confounding and misclassification of the exposure/outcome, or both.
 It follows the bias analysis methods and examples